julienvincent/ambient-cli/readme.md

 #### Command list

 ```
-CLI tool for interacting with development environments from anywhere.
+Cli tool for interacting with development environments from anywhere.

 Usage:
 ambient [command] --flags